any-tdf/stdf/doc/components/slider/guide_en.md

 The Slider component does not set external margins, please set it yourself when laying out the page.

-## Slot
+## Snippet

-When useSlot of the Props is true, the area representing the progress of the Slider will render using slots, refer to the example.
+When passing in Snippet, the area representing the progress of the Slider will render using Snippet, refer to the example.